-The Science and Engineering Hall is primarily funded through two 60-year ground lease payments received from a private developer for the development of The Avenue, the former site of The George Washington University Hospital.
+The Science and Engineering Hall is primarily funded through two 60-year ground lease payments received from private developers for the development of The Avenue, the former site of The George Washington University Hospital.
 The Avenue is a dynamic urban town center with a mix of retail, residential, and office use at a key transit-oriented development site located on Pennsylvania Avenue.
-As of March 31, 2015, payments to the University have totaled \$67.2 million.
-Additional funding will come from user charges, startup packages and by marketing the facilities to outside corporate and non-profit users.
-The utilization of this new facility should enhance research volume by making the grant proposals from University principal investigators more competitive and enable the University to attract leading research faculty, while ensuring a revenue stream to enhance operations and foster collaboration between University and non-University researchers.
+As of March 31, 2016, payments to the University from The Avenue have totaled \$74.8 million.
+These payments funded a majority of the \$275 million construction costs through a combination of direct funding and the funding of future debt service payments.
+Additional funding will come from user charges and startup packages.
+The utilization of this new facility enhances research volume by making the grant proposals from University principal investigators more competitive.
+It also enables the University to attract leading research faculty, while ensuring a revenue stream to improve operations and foster collaboration between University and non-University researchers.

 In August 2014, The George Washington University, the Corcoran Gallery of Art and Corcoran College of Art and Design, and the National Gallery of Art finalized an agreement to incorporate the Corcoran College of Art and Design into the University's Columbian College of Arts and Sciences.
-Lead by Dean Ben Vinson, III, the University envisions a comprehensive and innovative art program that combines the University programs in theater, dance, museum studies, interior architecture and design, fine arts and art history, and music with the existing art programs received from the Corcoran College of Art and Design.
+Lead by Dean Ben Vinson, III and Inaugural Director Sanjit Seithi, the University envisions a comprehensive and innovative art program that combines the University programs in theater, dance, museum studies, interior architecture and design, fine arts and art history, and music with the existing art programs received from the Corcoran College of Art and Design.
 The integration and cross collaboration of these programs will significantly raise the University's profile in the arts, particularly in the Washington, D.C. area.
 Relationships and collaboration between the art program and other art institutions, such as the Smithsonian, National Gallery of Art, and Textile Museum, will be a key component to the plan.
 The program will also connect the arts with other schools and colleges within the University.
-The University has begun a national search for a permanent director to develop the new program, implement interdisciplinary education, and raise the stature of the University within the world of art.
+The new leadership will strive to focus on cultivating diverse creative practices and engage with communities both on and off campus; emphasize a rigorous pedagogy by enhancing the undergraduate program and developing new graduate programs, including partnership programs with the School of Media and Public Affairs; and develop a three year business plan to address community engagement, building a strong donor base, re-engaging alumni, and cultivating relationships with external organizations.

-The University accepted ownership of the approximately 176,000 square foot Corcoran building, and received approximately \$35 million from the Corcoran to be used towards building renovations, which will also be supported through fundraising and related programmatic revenue.
-The University also received approximately \$8 million of the Corcoran's endowed funds.
+The University accepted ownership of the approximately 176,000 square foot Corcoran building, and received approximately \$35 million from the Corcoran to be used towards building renovations.
 In addition, the University assumed ownership of a separate academic building, the Fillmore, located in Georgetown.
 The Fillmore sale was completed in June 2015 for \$16.5 million.
+These receipts will fully fund the FY17 spending of approximately \$47 million for this project.
+The University expects that future funding for this project will be supported through fundraising and related programmatic revenue.
+The University began renovations on the 119 year old building in the summer of 2015.
+These include renovations of academic program space and galleries, as well as upgrades to restrooms, photography laboratories and exterior utilities.
+The University received approximately \$8 million of the Corcoran's endowed funds to support programmatic activities.
 The remainder of the Corcoran collection was transferred to the National Gallery of Art to form the Corcoran Collection, National Gallery of Art.
-The University projects that the program will generate positive operating revenue for the Columbian College of Arts and Sciences.